crisp-im/crisp-status-local/README.md

 `./crisp-status-local -c /path/to/config.cfg`

+## Get more help

+You can find more help on our helpdesk article: [How to setup the Crisp Status Local service?](https://help.crisp.chat/en/article/1vbyqkt/)

 ## :fire: Report A Vulnerability

 If you find a vulnerability in Crisp Status Local, you are more than welcome to report it directly to [@crisp-im](https://github.com/crisp-im) by sending an encrypted email to [security@crisp.chat](mailto:security@crisp.chat).
 Do not report vulnerabilities in public GitHub issues, as they may be exploited by malicious people to target production servers running an unpatched Crisp Status Local server.